christophersanborn/Radiative3D/README.md

 * [Simulations with Radiative3D, 2017](https://opencommons.uconn.edu/dissertations/1460/)
 * [Combined effects of deterministic and statistical structure, GJI, 2017](https://academic.oup.com/gji/article/210/2/1143/3833065)

+## What's New:

+##### Janaury 2020:

+* Added support for model architecture composed of concentric spherical shells, in which the elastic velocity profiles vary quadraticaly with the radial coordinate (_v<sub>P,S</sub> = a r^2 + c_).
+The grid defines the velocities at the top and bottom of each spherical layer.
+This allows for whole-Earth models, efficiently defined in terms of a reasonably small number of layers.

+* Raspbian Buster on the Raspberry Pi 4 is now my primary development and testing environment.
+Radiative3D is fast, efficient, and runs on inexpensive hardware!
+Of course, it still runs great on Intel and AMD-based workstations as well.

 ## Build Process

 Radiative3D builds with GCC on MacOS (OS X), Linux, and Raspbian.
 (And perhaps also Windows.)